Call to schedule an appointment

 Laurie graduated from Calvin with an English major.
 Since graduating, Laurie taught in a Hungarian high school in Budapest and worked as a legislative assistant in Lansing before returning to her alma mater, where she began working in the education department in 2002.
 Laurie joined the Career Development staff in 2004 as the internship coordinator.
 Her primary task is to work with employers to recruit, develop, and maintain internship placements.
 She also serves as the office's job fair coordinator, website manager, and system administrator for CalvinLink.

 Bonnie graduated from Calvin with a sociology major and later, realizing an interest and love for teenagers, returned to complete the requirements for an education degree.
 She has taught in middle schools on the east coast as well as in the software training division at Unisys.
 In addition, Bonnie operated her own business, Classy Cakes, before coming to Calvin as the computer lab manager.
-Drawing on her master's in counseling, Bonnie joined the Career Development office, where she serves as a career counselor and the manager of the career resource center located in the Hekman Library.
+Drawing on her master's in counseling, Bonnie joined the Career Development office, where she serves as a career coach.
 As a result Bonnie's varied career path, she can well understand the challenges of wondering what’s next and loves joining students in their search for a major as well as alumni looking for their first job or navigating a career change.
 The bottom line for both students and alums is helping them discover how God has gifted them and identifying a future course.
-For tips, insights and stories along the way, check out her blog: Career Catapult.

 Kristy has been working at Calvin since 1993.
 She worked in health services, the education department and student life before joining the Career Development staff in 2004.
 Kristy serves as the primary recruiting coordinator for on-campus employer visits.
-She also manages credential files for education students and coordinates the production of resume books for accounting and engineering students.
+She also coordinates the production of resume books for accounting and engineering students.